-With a height of 85 meters and width of 15 meters, the tower is one of the largest bell towers of the 13th century with evident proof of the design and architecture, reminiscent of that era.
-The tower has been built with white, red and green marbles resembling the colors of the cathedral.
+With a height of 85 meters and width of 15 meters, the tower is one of the largest bell towers of the 14th century with evident proof of the design and architecture, reminiscent of that era.
+The tower was built with white, red and green marbles resembling the colors of the cathedral.
 Giotto started the construction of this tower in 1334, which was continued after the death of this famous personality by Andrea Pisano.
 This famous work of art was finally completed in 1359 by Francesco Talenti.

 The first two floors were built by Andrea Pisano, after which its construction was continued by Francesco.
 The tower’s foundation was laid by Giotto.
 The upper part of the buildings consists of a beautiful terrace with a majestic view of the surrounding areas.
 The terrace can be reached by climbing 400 steps, while admiring the delicacy with which it has been designed.
 The buttresses, present at the corner of the pillars are polygonal in shape and rise to the top where they divide into horizontal frames.